saultab/pds-rust-exams/README.md

 ## Description

+ALL EXAM TRACKS ARE CONTAINED WITHIN IN A BLOCK COMMENT All tracks are solved and COME WITH A FUNCTIONING MAIN to let you execute them for your understanding: in the actual exam the main() function is not required.

-The .rs files named with a date relate to the corresponding exam session and the exam track is contained within with a comment.
+The .rs files named with a date relate to the corresponding exam session.

-In addition there are undated .rs files related to exams that required writing code in C++ that were written in Rust anyway with the trace inside.
+In addition there are undated .rs files which are from to old exams that required writing code in C++, of course updated to the Rust language.

+Some solutions are print and/or comment heavy, we hope that might be useful for your understanding

 ## Authors